 I never thought my son would get cancer…you don’t go through life thinking about it.
 You live life!

-But then it happens and once you’re in the club it is a membership for life.
+But then it happens, and once you’re in the club, it is a membership for life.
 We can’t un-see the trauma our little boy has been through, we’ve all been through.
 We won’t forget all the other children we’ve met along the way.
-The ones we’ve rooted for, the ones who’s parents I’ve swapped advice with, or stories I’ve read.
+The ones we’ve rooted for, the ones whose parents I’ve swapped advice with, or stories I’ve read.
 And I think often about the ones who didn’t make it, the ones taken too soon.

 Breaking the News

 I was so excited to pick Bilbo up from school and share the news with him.
-As he came out of school he looked withdrawn and as I bent down to ask how his day was I noticed his watery eyes.
+As he came out of school, he looked withdrawn, and as I bent down to ask how his day was, I noticed his watery eyes.
 And then the tears fell.
 Bilbo doesn’t cry often so when he does I know it is something big.
 He said he was starving.
 He hadn’t eaten.
 He’d not been able to eat his breakfast and he hadn’t liked his lunch.
 This isn’t a boy who is fussy, this is cancer messing with his taste and smell.
 This is what cancer does, the poison we put in their bodies robs them of the small joys.
-In this case just being able to eat.
+In this case, it is just being able to eat.

 In the midst of drying his tears.
 I broke the news that his chemo was finished.
-I explained he didn’t need to take any more of the nasty medicine that makes him so sick and nauseous.
-And before I knew it Bilbo’s teacher was there and as I explained our news to her and to the other mums I was surrounded by happy tears.
-Bilbo was also surrounded, by his lovely friends all hugging him to check he was OK.
+I explained he didn’t need to take any more of the nasty medicine that made him so sick and nauseous.
+Before I knew it, Bilbo’s teacher was there, and as I explained our news to her and to the other mums, I was surrounded by happy tears.
+Bilbo was also surrounded by his lovely friends, all hugging him to check he was okay.